tuananh/aws-the-yaml-way/README.md

 ## Motivation

 1. I want to manage AWS infrastructure with YAML
+2. I want to use Kubernetes RBAC for authorization
-2. I want to be able to defines rules to govern my cloud resources
+3. I want to be able to defines rules to govern my cloud resources

 ## But why?